UPS Systems for Schools, E-Rate Networks & Security Infrastructure

 - Long product lifecycles with U.S.-based engineering and support

 Xtreme Power offers one of the industry’s broadest portfolios of TAA-compliant UPS systems.
-While many products and configurations are designed to meet Trade Agreements Act requirements, compliance status may vary by specific configuration, voltage, or battery option.
+While many products and configurations meet Trade Agreements Act requirements, compliance status may vary by specific configuration, voltage, or battery option.

-Schools and districts supporting E-Rate or other compliance-driven procurement should confirm requirements during the quotation process.
-Our team can assist with compliant configurations and documentation.
+Schools and districts supporting E-Rate or other compliance-driven procurement should confirm requirements during quotation — our team can assist with compliant configurations and documentation.
+TAA compliance is defined under FAR 52.225-5.

 Choosing the right UPS depends on load size, runtime needs, mounting constraints, and future growth.
-Our engineers can help you design a school-wide UPS strategy aligned with classroom needs, network infrastructure, and security requirements.
+Our engineers can help align classroom needs, network infrastructure, and security requirements into one plan.